On the Landscape of One-hidden-layer Sparse Networks and Beyond: Introduction

-In this work, we show that sparsity can deteriorate the loss landscape and create strict spurious local minima (Definition \ref{def:sp-minima}) in linear networks, and spurious valleys (Definition \ref{def:sp-valley}) in wide non-linear networks.
-We say a two-layer neural net is a SD net if it has a sparse first layer and a dense final layer, and a SS net if it has a sparse first layer and a sparse final layer.
+\paragraph{Main contribution} Since sparse networks have gained a great success in practice, we may wonder what kind of a sparse network is good for training, or still preserves the good landscape as dense networks?
+In this work, we show that some specific sparsity could still provide a benign landscape.
+But generally, sparsity can deteriorate the loss landscape and create spurious minima and spurious valleys (defined in Definitions \ref{def:sp-minima} and \ref{def:sp-valley}) even on wide networks.
+We summarize our constribution in Table~\ref{table:res}.
+We say a two-layer neural net to be an SD net if it has a sparse first layer and a dense final layer, and to be a SS net if it has a sparse first layer and a sparse final layer.

-\begin{itemize} \item For a linear SD net, we show sparse networks can have spurious strict minima, which is in sharp contrast to dense linear networks which do not have spurious minima.
-Moreover, we prove that there are no spurious strict minima if one of the following conditions holds: each sparse pattern is over-parameterized, or data are orthogonal with non-overlapping filters, or the target is scalar.
-Meanwhile, we construct several examples with spurious strict minima where none of the above condition holds.

-\item For a wide non-linear SD net, we show the consistency between sparse and dense networks.
-We show no spurious valleys for polynomial activations when the hidden layer width is larger than corresponding upper intrinsic dimensions, and for real analytic activations when the hidden layer width is larger than training samples.
-This is the same as dense networks.

-\item For a non-linear SS net, we identify the difference between sparse and dense networks by showing the existence of spurious valleys in arbitrary width with a concrete example.

-\item We also conduct numerical experiments under linear/non-linear activations to verify our theoretical results. \end{itemize}

 \begin{savenotes}

 \end{savenotes}